 The primary distinction of gin from the other base liquors are the botanicals used during the distillation process.
 The method is not an infusion.
 Instead, the botanicals are introduced in the still while the liquor is being made to create a very concentrated and well-rounded flavor.

 Gin's dominant flavor and aroma notes are contributed by juniper berries.
 These must be included in order for a type of liquor to be classified as gin.
 The juniper is responsible for that "pine" flavor that makes gin unique.

-Every distiller of gin uses their own botanical recipe, comprised of various herbs, spices, flowers, and fruits.
+Every distiller of gin uses its own botanical recipe, comprised of various herbs, spices, flowers, and fruits.
 Beyond the juniper, the botanicals can vary greatly from one style or brand to the next.
 This lends to each gin's unique flavor profile.
 Unlike other spirits such as vodka or tequila, every gin you pour can be an entirely new experience.

-Among the most common botanicals used are almond, angelica, anise, cassia, coriander, fennel, and lemon and orange peels.
+Among the most common botanicals used are almond, angelica, anise, cassia, coriander, fennel, and citrus peels.
 Some gin recipes use just a handful of different botanicals while others use 30 or more.
 You will find brands that divulge their full list of botanicals and others that keep it a well-guarded secret.

 London dry gin is the best-known and most widely produced style of gin in the world today.
 Many people consider it the benchmark when it comes to defining gin.
 It is definitely a juniper-forward gin.